ccase28/418FinalProject/README.md

 # Goals / Deliverables
 ### Plan to Acheive
-An single-heap, thread-safe allocator with a single global lock.
+A single-heap, thread-safe allocator with a single global lock.

 We will extend this implementation to work with multiple arenas, and experiment with (1) multiple arenas that are each statically assigned to a single thread, still managed by mutexes, and (2) a shared pool of arenas that are dynamically claimed as needed by a thread using a bounded-buffer switch.